khola22/PetriNet/Readme.md

 - **testRemoveArc (SA1)** : Ensures that a specific arc can be removed from the Petri Net while keeping its associated places and transitions intact.

-### Additional Tests for the specific incoming arc types
+### Tests for enhanced methods in the PetriNet class in the PetriNetActivationTest class

-- **testIncomingArcVideur (SAV)** : Validates the behavior of the IncomingArc_Videur class by removing all tokens from a place when the connected transition fires.
-- **testIncomingArcZero (SAZ)** : Tests the IncomingArc_Zero class to ensure that the transition fires only when the connected place has zero tokens.

-### Test des méthode d'améloriation

 - **testActivatePetri_11 (RDGM1)** : Tests the methods setPlaces, setTransitions, setArcs to add a list of these components to the PetriNet all at once, and setOutgoingArcs, setIncomingArcs to add Arcs to a transition all at once.